Biden says during news conference he's going to 'complete the job' despite calls to bow out

 Trump added sarcastically, “Great job, Joe!”

-Most of the hourlong press conference was vintage Biden: He gave long answers on foreign policy and told well-worn anecdotes.
+Most of news conference was vintage Biden: He gave long answers on foreign policy and told well-worn anecdotes.
 He used teleprompters for his opening remarks on NATO, which ran about eight minutes.
 Then the teleprompters lowered and he took a wide range of questions from 10 journalists about his mental acuity, foreign and domestic policy and — mostly — the future of his campaign.

-“I believe I'm the best qualified to govern.
-I believe I'm the best qualified to win," Biden said, adding that he will stay in the race until his staff says, “There’s no way you can win.”
+“I believe I’m the best qualified to govern and I think I’m the best qualified to win," Biden said, adding that he will stay in the race until his staff says there's no way he can win.

 “No one’s saying that,” he said.
 "No poll says that.”